-13. GM plant material may be used in human sensory trials to test the feel, smell, taste and appearance of the seed oil or food products containing the oil.
-Taste testing trials would not result in consumption of the oil.
+13. GM plant material may be used in human sensory testing to assess the feel, smell, taste and appearance of the seed oil or food products containing the oil.
+Sensory testing would result in negligible consumption of the oil as the products are not intended to be swallowed during testing.
 These trials would only occur if Nuseed has the appropriate approvals for each trial in accordance with the National Statement on Ethical Conduct in Human Research.

 14. GM plant material may be used in animal feeding studies.
 These could include toxicology trials with rodents, bioavailability trials with rodents, broiler chicken feeding trials and aquaculture feeding trials.
-These trials would only occur if Nuseed has the appropriate approvals for each trial in accordance with the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes.
+These trials would only occur if Nuseed has the appropriate approvals for each trial in accordance with the Australian Code for the Care and Use of Animals for Scientific Purposes.